-The application process is currently open and interviews are planned for January 2017.
+The application process is currently open from Monday 24th April until Monday 8th May 2017.
+Interviews are planned for June 2017.
 Places on the course are obtained via application to IAPT services who have opted to provide training posts.
-Applicants need to look on NHS jobs for details of these posts.
+Applicants should follow the link below:.

 Selection interviews are undertaken in collaboration with the IAPT clinical services.
 Applicants are applying for a Training Post as so the selection interview is an employment interview as well as an interview for a full time training programme.

 Please make sure you have read and understood all of the above information before you contact us for further information.
 Further information can be gained by contacting our Administrator at firstname.lastname@example.org